Sumner Carruth: Civil War service

 On May 22, 1861, Carruth, became captain of Company H by election.
 He first saw combat at First Bull Run in the brigade of Col. Israel B. Richardson.
 Carruth next served in the Army of the Potomac during the Peninsula Campaign.
 The regiment was in the III Corps in the division of Maj.
 Gen. Joseph Hooker.
 Carruth was present at the Battle of Yorktown (1862), where his company distinguished itself.
 The company also fought at the Battle of Williamsburg.
 Carruth was wounded in the arm at the Battle of Seven Pines, apparently missing the subsequent battles of the Peninsula Campaign.

 Carruth returned to the field as a major in the newly organized 35th Massachusetts Infantry, commissioned at that rank on August 21, 1862.
 He was promoted to the rank of lieutenant colonel on August 27 of that year.
 The regiment served in IX Corps in the division of Brig.
 Gen. Samuel D. Sturgis.
 Carruth was present at the Battle of South Mountain, where the commander, Col. Edward A. Wild was wounded.
-Carruth succeeded to command, but he was wounded at the Battle of Antietam near Burnside’s Bridge.
-Carruth was captured at White Sulphur Springs, West Virginia, on November 11, 1862, missing the Battle of Fredericksburg.
+Carruth succeeded to command, but he was wounded at the Battle of Antietam near Burnside's Bridge.
+Carruth was captured at Fauquier White Sulphur Springs, on November 11, 1862, missing the Battle of Fredericksburg.